 The Corporate and Statutory Services team are responsible for the governance activities of the VPA and the organisation’s statutory planning functions.
 This team also coordinates the VPA’s role in relation to the Growth Areas Infrastructure Contribution (GAIC).

-In her current role Karoline is focusing on working with regional cities and towns to develop strategic framework plans.
-She brings strong overall strategic and statutory planning, stakeholder engagement and project facilitation to the role.
+In his role as acting director, Rob is focusing on working with regional cities and towns to develop strategic framework plans.
+He brings strong overall strategic and statutory planning, stakeholder engagement and project facilitation to the role.